danielrriggs/danielrriggs.github.io/content/Vijnana.md

 V means opposite.
 As in [[Viparita]] or [[Virodha]].
 Marriage is [[Vivaha]] - it is the V (opposite) of [[Vaha]] flow.
 Anything that stops your flow is called marriage.

-So, according to Yoga, intelligence is what challenges knowledge.
+So, according to [[Yoga]], intelligence is what challenges knowledge.
 To challenge the knowledge that you already have.

 The intelligence [[Kosha]] of a [[Human Being]] is the [[Vijnanamaya Kosha]].

 ###### The head of the [[Vijnanamaya Kosha]] is [[Sraddha|Shraddha]] (faith).
 Faith is the first part of intelligence.

 In order to have faith, confidence, and belief, you must have understanding.
 This **understanding** is called [[Samskara]].
 The basis of understanding is stored in you.
 If you don't have understanding (of the nature of something) then you can't have [[Sraddha|Faith]] (which kills fear).

 The **skill** of **understanding** is the skill to change [[Samskara]]s.